-OLED vs LED LCD – An in-depth guide to the rival technologies
+OLED vs LED LCD – An in-depth guide to the rival display technologies

 But for all the new features coming our way, it’s worth taking a minute to consider an old battle going on between two display types.
-These two, broad kinds of display can be found across monitors, TVs, mobile phones, cameras and pretty much everything else with a screen.
+Two display types that can be found across monitors, TVs, mobile phones, cameras and pretty much any other device sporting a screen.

 Related: Best 4K TVs

-In cheaper TVs and LCD-screen phones, LED LCD screens tend to use ‘edge lighting’, where LEDs actually sit to the side of the display, not right behind it.
-The light from these LEDs is then fired through a matrix that feeds it through the red green and blue pixels and into our eyes.
+In cheaper TVs and LCD-screen phones, LED LCD displays tend to use ‘edge lighting’, where LEDs actually sit to the side of the display, not right behind it.
+The light from these LEDs is then fired through a matrix that feeds it through the red, green and blue pixels and into our eyes.

-With LED LCD screens, control over the level of brightness across the display is limited.
-Take an LCD display into a darkened room and you’ll notice that parts of a purely black image aren’t actually black, because you can still see the backlighting (or edge lighting) showing through.
+Take an LCD screen into a darkened room and you may notice that parts of a purely black image aren’t actually black, because you can still see the backlighting (or edge lighting) showing through.

 Being able to see unwanted backlighting affects a TV’s contrast, which is the difference between its brightest highlights and its darkest shadows.
-You’ll often see a contrast ratio quoted, particularly in TVs and monitors.
+You’ll often see a contrast ratio quoted in a product’s specification, particularly when it comes to TVs and monitors.
 This tells you how much brighter a display’s whites are compared to its blacks.
 A decent LCD screen might have a contrast ratio of 1,000:1, which means the whites are a thousand times brighter than the blacks.

 Sony’s demo of LCD vs OLED contrast

 OLED panels enjoy excellent viewing angles, primarily because the technology is so thin and the pixels are so close to the surface.
 That means you can walk around an OLED TV, or spread out in different spots in your living room, and you won’t lose out on contrast.
 For phones, viewing angles are extra important because you don’t tend to hold your hand perfectly parallel to your face.